Factbox: What is Nigeria's Boko Haram?

-* Boko Haram became active in about 2003 and is concentrated mainly in the northern Nigerian states of Yobe, Kano, Bauchi, Borno and Kaduna.
+* Boko Haram became active in around 2003 and is concentrated mainly in the northern Nigerian states of Yobe, Kano, Bauchi, Borno and Kaduna.

-* Boko Haram, which in the Hausa language spoken in northern Nigeria means "Western education is sinful," is loosely modelled on the Taliban movement in Afghanistan.
+* Boko Haram -- which in the Hausa language spoken in northern Nigeria means "Western education is sinful" -- is loosely modeled on the Taliban movement in Afghanistan.

 * Boko Haram followers have prayed in separate mosques in cities including Maiduguri, Kano and Sokoto, and wear long beards and red or black headscarves.